Other Library Policies

 In accordance with UCLA campus policy, cellular/mobile phone usage is not permitted anywhere within the Library and we ask that you turn off your phones when entering.
 As a courtesy to others, please hold all mobile phone conversations outside of the library.

 The Library has a number of computers which are located in the Reference Reading Room, near the entrance and on the second and third floors in the stacks.
 These computers are available for academic and legal research purposes only and are not to be used for e-mail, word processing or playing games.
 Use of the Library's computers is limited to 2 hours per day.
+In addition, the Law Library also follows the UCLA Library system's "Acceptable Use Policy for Library Public Computers."

 The following areas of the Library are reserved for the exclusive use of the UCLA Law School Community: the Tower Reading Room (4th Floor), all Conference Rooms and the Computer Laboratories.
 Your cooperation in observing these restrictions is appreciated.